 Dr. Carlos Medina

 SUNY Cortland graduate Carlos Medina was drawn to Fisher's Ed.D. program because of the Ralph C. Wilson, Jr. School of Education's social justice philosophy and the five tenets; diversity, achievement, compassion, knowledge, and service.

 Carlos credits the Ed.D. program for helping him become more knowledgeable and professional within his field.
-He is currently the chief diversity officer and senior associate vice chancellor at the State University of New York.
+He formerly served as the chief diversity officer and senior associate vice chancellor at the State University of New York.
+He is now retired.

 Dr. Deborah Stamps